jansindl3r/VTT-updater/README.md

 ### How do I start?
 1. Having Python installed is the first step, make sure you have it.
 There are plenty of tutorials already out there.
 This tool won't run without it.
 Make sure it works on your machine, you can test it by opening your terminal, typing `python` or `python 3` and hitting `enter`.
 1. You need to have `fontTools` installed.
 If you don't have it yet, run command `[python/python3] -m pip install fonttools`
-1. Run `vtt_updater` by navigating to where you copied this repository and run `[python/python3] Lib/vtt_updater.py vtt.ttf exported.ttf`
+1. Run `vtt_updater` by navigating to where you copied this repository and run `[python/python3] vtt_updater.py where/my/folder/vtt.ttf where/my/folder/exported.ttf`

 ### Ok, I got it.
-How do I control it, so it works with my fonts?
+How do I control it, that it works with my fonts?
 there are two positional arguments
 1. Path to a font containing VTT instructions
 1. Path to a font in which you want to import the instructions